takama/caldera/README.md

 Provide ID of your project on the GCP (my-project-id):
 Provide compute zone of your project on the GCP (europe-west1-b):
 Provide cluster name in the GKE (my-cluster-name):
-Provide name for your service (service): my-service Provide description for your service (my-service description):
-Do you need API for the service? (y/n): y
+Provide name for your service (my-service): new-service Provide description for your service (My service): Very new service Do you need API for the service? (y/n): y
 What kind of API do you need? (rest,grpc): grpc
 Do you need one more API for the service? (y/n): y